 For employees in train and engine service and passenger service, benefits are not payable for:

-- Standby and Layover--Days on which you are standing by for or laying over between regular assigned trips.
-For example, if an engineer has a regular assignment which runs every third day, the days between the regular runs do not count as days of unemployment.
+Standby and Layover––Days on which you are standing by for or laying over between regular assigned trips.
+For example, if an engineer has a regular assignment that runs every third day, the days between the regular runs do not count as days of unemployment.

 If you work in train and engine service or passenger service, you must report on your unemployment claim the number of miles or hours credit earned in each claim period.
 You must also report days on which you did not work because of a layover or standby rule, mileage restriction, or because you missed a turn in pool service.